mr1301/revisit-cart/README.md

 This program is licensed under the MIT license, see lincese file for reference

 Trouble shooting & known bugs
+All essential components for functionality where automatically tested. automatic date testing was limited because the timestamp uses current date & time, meaning asserting would be difficult.
+Date tests where performed manually.

 Author
 Mercy Radithupa